cal-itp/data-infra/ci/README.md

 by `invoke` (see below) calling `kubectl` commands.

 ## invoke (aka pyinvoke)
-[invoke](https://docs.pyinvoke.org/en/stable/) is a Python framework for executing subprocess and building a CLI application.
+[invoke](https://docs.pyinvoke.org/en/stable/) is a Python framework for executing subprocesses and building a CLI application.
 The tasks are defined in `tasks.py` and configuration in `invoke.yaml`; config values under the top-level `calitp` are specific to our defined tasks.